#044- THE ILLUSION OF DEPTH: Useful Perspective Skills for Artists- Studio North Classroom

 Our classes are now located at our "Studio North" location.
 When arriving make sure you have all your materials listed below for you class!

-REQUIRED MATERIALS LIST Note: All students get 20% off purchases at Oregon Art Supply while enrolled in a class… What a great time to try new stuff!
-The list below is enough to participate in the workshop, but you can add anything you are curious about.
-Also, bring any media you already have and see how it can be used.
+Note: All students get 20% off purchases at Oregon Art Supply while enrolled in a class… What a great time to try new stuff!
+The list below is enough to participate in the workshop, but you can also bring any drawing media you already have and see how it can be used.

 ***NOTE: All Students get 20% off purchases made while enrolled in a class***